-A soccer player is offside if he or she is in a position where they are closer to the goal then the second to last player on defense.
+A soccer player is offside if he or she is in a position where they are closer to the goal than the second to last player on defense.
 The last player on both teams is of course the keeper, so the player can’t be closer to the goal than the last defender.
-This video gives you a nice explanation of the offside rule if you need it:
+This video gives you a nice explanation of the offside rule in soccer:

 Further details about the offside rule:

 A player is in an offside position if “he is nearer to his opponents’ goal line than both the ball and the second last opponent”, unless he is in his own half of the field of play.
 A player level with the second last opponent is considered to be in an onside position.
 Note that the last two defenders can be either the goalkeeper and another defender, or two ordinary defenders.
 Also note that offside position is determined when the ball is touched/played by a team-mate — a player’s offside position status is not then altered by them or defenders running forwards or backwards.

 It is important to note that being in an offside position is not an offense in itself.

 A player in an offside position is only committing an offside offense if, “at the moment the ball touches or is played by one of his team”, the player is in the referee’s opinion involved in active play by: interfering with play; interfering with an opponent; or gaining an advantage by being in that position.
 Determining whether a play is in “active play” can be complex.
 A player is not committing an offside offense if the player receives the ball directly from a throw-in, goal kick or corner kick.

 With the upcoming FIFA Confederations Cup 2005, there is a clarification of exactly how to interpret “interfering with play”, “interfering with an opponent” and “gaining an advantage by being in an offside position”.